All Episodes

 Iraq will be a free nation and a strong ally in the war on terror.

-Dingy Harry took to the floor of the Senate today, just whining and moaning, uh, talking about uh turning the whole speech last night into politics.
+Dingy Harry took to the floor of the Senate today, just whining and moaning, talking about turning the whole speech last night into politics, and pleading with the president to listen to Democrats, listen to Democrats and get out of Iraq.

 How many resolutions have you offered in the Senate?

-And the number the largest number of votes you've got for one was thirteen votes out of a hundred.
+And the largest number of votes you've got for one was 13 votes out of 100.

 How come we haven't seen any day after polls?